lawpatch/au-ip_transfer/au-ip_transfer.md

 means the terms and conditions constituting the agreement that incorporates this document.

 ### Assignee
-means the party recieving ownership of the Intellectual Property Rights in the Provision.
+means the party receiving ownership of the Intellectual Property Rights in the Provision.

 ### Assignor
 means the party transferring ownership of the Intellectual Property Rights in the Provision.